sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * **type-2 (Ans)**
 --------
-Which two of the following protocols does the distribution layer use to provide default gateway redundancy?
+Which two of the following protocols does the **distribution layer use to provide default gateway redundancy**?
 (Choose two.)

 * Device Control Protocol (DCP)